FZambia/reborn/readme.md

 }
 ```

-– where `"loaders.reddit.client_id"` and `"loaders.reddit.secret"` are credentials of Reddit application you should create.
+– where `"loaders.reddit.client_id"` and `"loaders.reddit.secret"` are credentials of Reddit application you should create on reddit.com site.
+Restart service.

 Create provider in admin interface with name `reddit` (http://localhost:10000/admin/core/provider/) and then start creating subscriptions on subreddits in web interface.
 Your subscriptions will be populated with entries very soon (by cron job inside container).